zschaeffer/dsp/README.md

 # Before Metis

 These materials are designed to ensure you are ready to succeed in the Metis data science bootcamp.
-An average person might spend about 40 hours preparing with these materials.
+Students should budget 60-120 hours to complete the pre-work.

 **All exercises _must_ be completed before the first day of class.**